Dildz/CNN-Containers/README.md

 Port of [CNN-Containers Re-Upload](https://forge.sp-tarkov.com/mod/2167/cnn-containers-re-upload) mod, for SPT v4.0.X

-Full rework of the CNN-CONTAINERS mod (v4)
+Full rework of the CNN-CONTAINERS mod (v4) with additional cases added.
+Cases can now be configured via a config file.

 Installation:
 Download and Extract: Download the mod package zip and extract it into your SPT directory.

-Note: If you had a previous version of this mod installed, go to the SPT launcher's settings and click "Clean Temp Files" before launching.
+**Note:** If you had a previous version of this mod installed, go to the SPT launcher's settings and click "Clean Temp Files" before launching.

 Configuration: